United-Sapiens/united-sapiens.github.io/README.md

 - Tools: [Git 2.38.1](https://git-scm.com/), [Visual Studio Code 1.72.2](https://code.visualstudio.com/), [GIMP 2.10.32](https://www.gimp.org/)
 - Testing Browsers: [Brave](https://brave.com/), [Chrome](https://www.google.pt/intl/en-US/chrome/), [Edge](https://www.microsoft.com/en-us/edge/), [Firefox](https://www.mozilla.org/en-US/firefox/)

 The slides I have already added were made using online translation tools, which is not 100% correct.
 I wish I could add slides for every country in the world, but I don't have the knowledge of the languages.
 I have received some suggestions on the web, due to some posts I made on Imgur and Reddit, and I have corrected the translations made so far.
-That's why I would like the help from people in each country to translate the **United Sapiens' Mantra** and the **"About This"** text into each language. if you are interested you can also contribute...   :thumbsup:
+That's why I would like the help from people in each country to translate the **We The Sapiens** mantra and the **About This** modal into each language. if you are interested you can also contribute...   :thumbsup:

 ## How You Can Contribute